julianlam/feps/fep/ef61/fep-ef61.md

 When HTTP signatures are necessary for communicating with other servers, each gateway that makes requests on behalf of an actor SHOULD use a separate secret key.
 The corresponding public keys MUST be added to actor document using the `assertionMethod` property as described in [FEP-521a].

+> [!WARNING]
+> If compatible identifiers are used, objects served by the same gateway will appear to have the same origin to implementations that do not support 'ap' URIs.

 ### WebFinger addresses

 WebFinger address of a portable actor can be obtained by the reverse discovery algorithm described in section 2.2 of [ActivityPub and WebFinger][WebFinger] report, but instead of taking the hostname from the identifier, it MUST be taken from the first gateway in actor's `gateways` array.